Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

 \subsubsection{From $\ph_0$ to merge trees}

-Constructions above essentially answer the natural question about the space of univariate functions generating a particular collection of bars as its $\ph_o$ diagram.
+Constructions above essentially answer the natural question about the space of univariate functions generating a particular collection of bars as its $\ph_0$ diagram.
 The extra data necessary to rebuild the planar merge tree (and therefore the function generating that merge tree, up to reparametrization) from a (locally finite) collection of bars, are the data a) on their parental attachments, and b) on their planar order.

-This result was first published by J. Curry \cite{C}: Let $f$ be a univariant function with the longest bar $-\infty\leq b_\infty<d_\infty\leq \infty$.
+This result was first published by J. Curry \cite{C}: Let $f$ be a univariate function with the longest bar $-\infty\leq b_\infty<d_\infty\leq \infty$.
 Assume that the number of bars straddling each interval (i.e. the $\ph_0$-content of $\quadr(b,d)$) is finite (i.e. the function is tame).

-\begin{prp}[ \cite{C}] The merge tree is uniquely reconstructed by the (arbitrary) attachment relation on the stems (how each bar with exception of the longest one is attached to one of the straddling bars), and by the chiralities of the stems. \end{prp}
+\begin{prp}[ \cite{C}] The merge tree is uniquely reconstructed by the (arbitrary) attachment relation on the stems (how each bar with exception of the longest one is attached to one of the straddling bars), and by the planar structure (which we will refer to as chiralities, see section \ref{subsec:Chir}) of the stems. \end{prp}

-We remark that one can generalize this Proposition \ref{prp:curry} to functions on higher-dimensional Euclidean spaces $\Real^d$ as follows:
+We remark that one can generalize Proposition \ref{prp:curry} to higher dimensions as follows:

-\begin{thm} The space of Morse functions on $\Real^d$ with all critical points of neighboring indices $0$ and $1$ and fixed $c$-persistence diagram and the bar attachment data is homotopy equivalent to the product of $(d-1)$-dimensional spheres, one for each bar. \end{thm}
+\begin{thm} Consider the space of Morse functions on $\Real^d$ with compact sublevel sets, whose critical points are of indices $0$ and $1$ only, and increasing to infinity at infinity.
+The subspace of functions corresponding to a given merge tree (i.e. with a fixed persistence diagram and the stem attachments data) is homotopy equivalent to the product of $(d-1)$-dimensional spheres, one sphere for each bar not ending at $+\infty$. \end{thm}

 The proof will appear elsewhere.